-The scars that result from a spiral thigh lift can run from the groin to the knee on the inside of the thigh and also from the groin around to the “under crease’ of the buttocks and around to the hips.
+The spiral thigh lift scar can run from the groin to the knee on the inside of the thigh and also from the groin around to the “under crease’ of the buttocks and around to the hips.

 Lateral Thigh Lift Scars

-An outer thigh lift also referred to as outer thigh is often done in combination with other surgeries such as a butt lift or a tummy tuck.
+An outer thigh lift also referred to as lateral thigh lift is often done in combination with other surgeries such as a butt lift or a tummy tuck.
 The incisions needed to perform the lateral lift can easily be extended to accommodate a butt lift or a tummy tuck.
-An incision is usually made beginning at the upper border of the buttock extending to the hip area.
+An incision is usually made beginning at the upper border of the buttock and extending to the hip area.
 The lateral thigh lift scar will be most visible within the first 6 months after surgery, then it will eventually turn pinkish.